goatslacker/alt/examples/todomvc/README.md

-# Fux TodoMVC Example
+# Alt TodoMVC Example

-> A copy of [flux-todomvc](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) but using fux
+> A copy of [flux-todomvc](https://github.com/facebook/flux/tree/master/examples/flux-todomvc) but using alt

 ## What is this?

-This is todomvc written to work with fux.
+This is todomvc written to work with alt.
 It's mostly the same code as flux's todomvc, in fact I only changed a couple of lines in the view layer.
-The bulk of the changes were in the store and actions, and the removal of the dispatcher and the constants since fux handles those two for you.
+The bulk of the changes were in the store and actions, and the removal of the dispatcher and the constants since alt handles those two for you.

 ## Learning Flux

 I won't document learning flux here, you can check out Flux's todomvc [README](https://github.com/facebook/flux/tree/master/examples/flux-todomvc/README.md) which has a great overview.
-Fux is essentially flux so the concepts translate over well.
+Alt is essentially flux so the concepts translate over well.

-## Fux and Flux
+## Alt and Flux

-Instead, I'll use this space to talk about why fux and compare it to flux.
+Instead, I'll use this space to talk about why alt and compare it to flux.

 ### Folder Structure

-The folder structure is very similar with the difference in that fux omits the `constants` and `dispatcher`
+The folder structure is very similar with the difference in that alt omits the `constants` and `dispatcher`

 Your tree would look something like this: